vllrs/genomicSimulationC/Templates.md

 Features and Templates Guide        {#templates}
 ============================

-While [the documentation pages of genomicSimulationC](@ref modules) and its counterpart [genomicSimulation](https://github.com/vllrs/genomicSimulation) do describe all the features the simulation tool offers, they don't do so in a way that is necessarily easy to browse or that's helpful for new users to understand the simulation tool.
+While [the documentation pages of genomicSimulationC](@ref modules) and its counterpart [genomicSimulation](https://github.com/vllrs/genomicSimulation) do describe all the features the simulation tool offers, they don't do so in a way that facilitates quick prototyping or help new users get insight into setting up simulations.

 This page provides a set of templates for implementing common breeding project actions in genomicSimulationC and its R counterpart.